-Molecular pathology is the diagnosis & study of diseases through the examination of molecules inside tissues, organs or bodily fluids.
-Molecular pathology imparts a few parts of training to both anatomic pathology and clinical pathology, molecular science, natural chemistry, proteomics and genetics, and is some of the time considered a "crossover" discipline.
-It is multi-disciplinary in nature and it focus on the sub-microscopic parts of disease.
+Molecular pathology is the study and diagnosis of disease through the examination of molecules within organs, tissues or bodily fluids.
+Molecular pathology shares some aspects of practice with both anatomic pathology and clinical pathology, molecular biology, biochemistry, proteomics and genetics, and is sometimes considered a "crossover" discipline.
+It is multi-disciplinary in nature and focuses mainly on the sub-microscopic aspects of disease.

 Molecular pathology is commonly used in diagnosis of cancer and infectious diseases.
 Techniques are numerous but include quantitative polymerase chain reaction (qPCR), multiplex PCR, DNA microarray, in situ hybridization, in situ RNA sequencing, DNA sequencing, antibody-based immunofluorescence tissue assays, molecular profiling of pathogens, and analysis of bacterial genes for antimicrobial resistance.